Oreoxmt/oreo.life-v2/website/blog/2024-01-29-implement-website-feedback/2024-01-29-implement-website-feedback.md

 6. Trigger the `deploy.yml` workflow again.
 After the deployment is completed, you can submit a feedback and observe its response using the developer mode of your browser.

   You will notice that the feedback submission results in a `401` response.
 This happens because the endpoint lacks authentication.
-To securely manage this, consider using Cloudflare Pages Functions to send the request, as it enables you to keep the token secret.
+To make your API keys secure, consider using Cloudflare Pages Functions to send the request, as it enables you to keep the token secret.

 ## 4. Configure Cloudflare Pages Functions to forward the feedback request